 Salty on just the right side and with a crispy skin, the fried chicken was fresh and is a perfect accompaniment to the rice we ordered.
 While we recall that the drumsticks used to be bigger in size, the taste remains the same: wrapped in a salty crispy skin (the way I like it), the meat was cooked well without being too oily.

-The secret to great fried chicken is the marinade and the right cooking oil and frying temperature and LFC's version while not the best, is definitely one of the better options available for those who are not keen on the fast food variety.
+The secret to great fried chicken is the batter, fresh chickens and the right cooking oil and frying temperature and LFC's version while not the best, is definitely one of the better options available for those who are not keen on the fast food variety.
 However the vegetable and rice that came with the dish was cold and for sambal lovers accustomed to the spicy variety, the sweet variation serve here might not be to your liking and you might want to ask for the sambal to be served separately.
 There is also the chee cheong fun version if you are more noodle inclined.

 Juicy thighs only here under all that crust